-We believe everyone with or without disabilities can work with appropriate supports.
+We believe everyone can work.
 Having a job can be a great achievement for anyone.
 A real job can mean freedom to go out into the world and be a part of something larger.
 Confidence is gained with accomplishments.
 We all gain a sense of pride when we can add value and be valued.

 Employment support services include Job Discovery, Job Development, Ongoing Job Supports, Follow Along Supports, Self-Employment Supports, and Co-Worker Supports.
 Employment Supports are available through the Department of Rehabilitation Services (DORS) and Developmental Disabilities Administration (DDA).

 Receive individualized supports from job coaches.
 Tailored assistance is provided to start a new career or become self-employed.